devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ![](/img/gitflow-azuredvops/taskclosed.PNG)

-Finally we can visually see the merge happened in GitKraken
+Finally, we can visually see the merge happened in GitKraken

 ![](/img/gitflow-azuredvops/gitmerge.PNG)